nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

     supervisorctl start xroad-proxy xroad-opmonitor
     ```

 Note!
-The backup file does not include X-Road admin user account(s) or remote database credentials (stored in `/etc/xroad.properties`) so you need to take care of moving these manually.
+The backup file does not include the X-Road admin user account(s) or remote database credentials stored in `/etc/xroad.properties` so you need to take care of moving these manually.

 ### 7.2 In-place upgrade